 6. What does a normal “work” day look like for you?

 It varies, but three days a week my two oldest are in preschool so once I get them dropped off I have some time to work in the morning while baby naps.
 I try to get through any emails or texts that have come through from the night before and do any social media posts that need to go up.
 I might fit in a consult there too, it just depends on the week.
 Once the baby is up we eat and run errands or play before I pick up the other two.
 After school I get them all down for naps or rest time and then have my biggest ‘work time’ of the day.
 I usually have a consult call or invoicing to do and try to wrap up as much as I can so that when they are all up, I’m finished up for the day.
-I do have lots of families who want to talk after they are home from work so a few evenings a week I’ll schedule calls after my kids have gone to bed.
+I do have lots of families who want to talk after they are home from work so a few evenings a week I’ll schedule calls after my kids have gone to bed (reminds me that I have to Shop Eva soon).
 I also offer texting and email with me for all my clients so I am answering texts randomly throughout the day.

 7. How do you handle work + kids? (what is your schedule? do you have childcare?)